WordPress/plugin-check/docs/technical-overview.md

 Preparations can include any logic from adding filters, or creating test content to perform checks against.

-Every preparation contains a `prepare()` method, which returns a cleanup function that is called to revert the changes made by that method.
-Preparations can be implemented as their individual classes or alternatively as part of a specific check.

 ## The Test Environment

 In the context of runtime checks, the Plugin Checker ensures that the checks are performed in a controlled environment separate from the production site.
 This approach prevents any unintended changes to the actual WordPress site.